-Classic comfort food made truly delicious.
-This creamy chicken noodle soup recipe will quickly beat out all your other soup recipes to become everyone’s favorite.
+Classic, comforting, and delicious.
+This easy soup recipe will quickly beat out all your others to become everyone’s favorite.
 I’ve tried to make it without the canned soup, I’ve tried to get fancy with fresh cream and herbs, but everyone always asks for this one.
 I hope your family loves it too.

 Equipment